-STAGES WHO WHAT First Steps Applicant Confirm with City Staff that the project qualifies for the program.
-Make the Application Applicant Submit 3 copies of the application with all the supporting materials and fee.
-Note that a Heritage Alteration Permit may also be required.
+TAGES WHO WHAT First Steps Applicant Confirm with City Staff that the project qualifies for the program.
+Make the Application Applicant Submit 3 copies of the application with all the supporting materials and fee. reductories to the other Note that a Heritage Alteration Permit may also be required.
 Evaluation BC Assessment Authority Review by Assessment Authority for an estimate of an increase of property values.
 Victoria Civic Heritage Trust Review by Victoria Civic Heritage Trust.
 Applicant Attend Victoria Civic Heritage Trust meeting to answer questions.
 Committee Review Staff Staff recommendations are presented to the Committee of the Whole.
-Committee of the Whole Committee of the Whole reviews application and may recommend changes, approval, rejection, referral or tabling.
-And a second support and the second s Applicant Be present at the Committee of the Whole meeting to answer any questions.
-Refinements Applicant/Staff As a result of the Committee of the Whole review, refinements resulting from referrals or requests for clarification may be required.
+Committee of the Whole Committee of the Whole reviews application and may recommend changes, approval, rejection, referral or tabling. interesting and a track Applicant Be present at the Committee of the Whole meeting to answer any questions.
+Refinements Applicant/Staff As a result of the Committee of the Whole review, 201000 descriptions and description refinements resulting from referrals or requests for clarification may be required.
 Development Agreements Staff/Applicant/City Solicitor Preparation of any covenants, as required.
 Bylaw Preparation Staff/City solicitor If the Committee recommendation is to approve, then a draft bylaw will be prepared by the City Solicitor and proceed to Council for 1 st and 2 nd readings.
 Council Decision Council Final voting on the tax exemption bylaw requires a 2/3 majority vote by Council for final approval.